Guidelines

 2. Place the "Alopecia Form" on the right side of the patient's medical record.

-• Appendix A: Alopecia Form
+• Appendix A: ULAM Alopecia Assessment Form

 • Appendix B: Identifying Possible Causes of Alopecia in Nonhuman Primates